German government accused of watering down climate bill | DW | 07.10.2019

 The conservative bloc has since pushed for the law to be scaled back, according to sources inside the ruling coalition cited by the magazine.

-The government hit back against accusations that the changes weaken the bill.

-Environmental minister Svenja Schulze of the SPD wrote on Twitter, "I've fought long and hard for the climate bill.
-That it's legally binding, that every industry must fulfill their targets, and that there's a security net when goals aren't reached.
-We now have all of that in black and white!"

-Final agreement on the bill could come as early as Wednesday this week, though the voting process could push the decision out by as much as a week.
+Final agreement could come as early as Wednesday, though the voting process could push the decision out by as much as a week.

 kp,dj/dr (dpa, AFP, dpa, epd, Reuters)